xenit-eu/bard/README.md

 ### $L for Literals

 The string-concatenation in calls to `beginControlFlow()` and `addStatement` is distracting.
 Too many operators.
-To address this, JavaPoet offers a syntax inspired-by but incompatible-with [`String.format()`][formatter].
+To address this, Bard offers a syntax inspired-by but incompatible-with [`String.format()`][formatter].
 It accepts **`$L`** to emit a **literal** value in the output.
 This works just like `Formatter`'s `%s`: